neural-everything/Learn-repo/README.md

-# Learning to use Git and GitHun
+# Learning to use Git and GitHub

 huh.
 Nothing special